Silwan: Ottoman period

 In 1596, Ayn Silwan appeared in Ottoman tax registers as being in the Nahiya of Quds of the Liwa of Quds, with a population of 60 households, all Muslim.
 They paid a total of 35,500 akçe in taxes, and all of the revenues went to a Waqf.

 In 1834, during a large-scale peasants' rebellion against Ibrahim Pasha, thousands of rebels infiltrated Jerusalem through ancient underground sewage channels leading to the farm fields of the village of Silwan.
 A traveller to Palestine in 1883, T. Skinner, wrote that the olive groves near Silwan were a gathering place for Muslims on Fridays.

 In 1838 Silwan was noted as a Muslim village, part of el-Wadiyeh district, located east of Jerusalem.

 A photograph of the village taken between 1853 and 1857 by James Graham can be found on page 35 of Picturing Jerusalem by photographers James Graham and Mendel Diness.
 It shows the western part of the modern village as empty of habitations, a few trees are scattered across the southern ridge with the small village confined to the ridgetop east of the valley.

+In the mid-1850s, the villagers of Silwan were paid £100 annually by the Jews in an effort to prevent the desecration of graves on the Mount of Olives.
+Nineteenth-century travellers described the village as a robbers' lair.
+Charles Wilson wrote that "the houses and the streets of Siloam, if such they may be called, are filthy in the extreme."
+Charles Warren depicted the population as a lawless set, credited with being "the most unscrupulous ruffians in Palestine."

+An official Ottoman village list from about 1870 showed that Silwan had a total of 92 houses and a population of 240, though the population count included only men.